-Department of Physics, Faculty of Engineering, Kyushu Institute of Technology, with an underlying Poincaré symmetry.
+Poincaré invariant quantum mechanics is one of a number of approaches that can be used to model systems of strongly interacting particles at the few GeV energy scale.
+At the simplest level it is quantum mechanics with an underlying Poincaré symmetry.
 While Poincaré invariant quantum mechanics can be treated as a phenomenology that is independent of QCD, it can also be related to QCD.
 Poincaré invariant quantum mechanics has proved to be useful in applications, but there are no textbook treatments of the subject.